bluesky/bluesky/doc/source/api_changes.rst

 Event loop re-factor
 --------------------

-Previously, we had been repeatedly starting and stopping the asyncio event loop in `~bluesky.RunEngine.__call__`, `~bluesky.RunEngine.request_pause`, `~bluesky.RunEngine.stop`, in `~bluesky.RunEngine.abort`, `~bluesky.RunEngine.halt`, and `~bluesky.RunEngine.resume`.
+Previously, the :class:`~bluesky.RunEngine` had been repeatedly starting and stopping the asyncio event loop in :meth:`~bluesky.RunEngine.__call__`, :meth:`~bluesky.RunEngine.request_pause`, :meth:`~bluesky.RunEngine.stop`, in :meth:`~bluesky.RunEngine.abort`, :meth:`~bluesky.RunEngine.halt`, and :meth:`~bluesky.RunEngine.resume`.
 This worked, but is bad practice.
 It complicates attempts to integrate with the event loop with other tools.
 Further, because as of tornado 5, tornado reports its self as an asyncio event loop so attempts to start another asyncio event loop inside of a task fails which means bluesky will not run in a jupyter notebook.
-To fix this we now continuously run the event loop on a background thread and the `~bluesky.RunEngine` object manages the interaction with creating tasks on that event loop.
+To fix this we now continuously run the event loop on a background thread and the :class:`~bluesky.RunEngine` object manages the interaction with creating tasks on that event loop.
 To first order, users should not notice this change, however details of how

 API Changes
 ~~~~~~~~~~~